aardito2/babel-preset-react-vue-directives/README.md

 }
 ```

 The output code will use `Object.assign` as needed when calling `this.setState` to update the bound property.
+Please note that when using a nested property, only a string literal is supported; a curly brace expression will not work.

 `vModel` supports the `lazy`, `trim`, and `number` modifiers.
 As with `vOn`, `$` should be used as a separator rather than `.`: